xmm7360/xmm7360-pci/README.md

 ⚠️ *_In heavy development.
 No support provided.
 May not work, may crash your computer, may singe your jaffles._* ⚠️

+# Getting started

 # What

 Driver for Fibocom L850-GL / Intel XMM7360 (PCI ID 8086:7360).

 # Status

-This release supports PPP connection over AT command ports.
+This release supports native IP.

 To test:

-- ensure `pppd` and Python3 are installed
-- edit `test.chat` and replace `telstra.internet` with your own APN
+- Edit `rpc/open_xdatachannel.py`; replace `telstra.internet` with your APN
-- run `test.sh`
+- `make && make load`
+- `sudo python3 rpc/open_xdatachannel.py`
+- pray (if applicable)

+You should receive a `wwan0` interface, with an IP, and a default route.

 # Next

-Native IP networking support is coming shortly.

 Involvement from someone involved in modem control projects like ModemManager would be welcome to shape the kernel interfaces so it's not too horrible to